-That same year, the journalist Emile Zola published the letter 'J'Accuse' in the newspaper 'L'Aurore,' describing who the military had covered up the truth in the case.
-Zola also published the names of members of the military who had been involved, and Major Esterhazy came forward to admit his guilt.
-Zola was accused of criminal libel, and he fled to England to escape persecution.
-The military was now under immense pressure to re-open the case.
+That same year, the journalist Emile Zola published the letter 'J'Accuse' in the newspaper 'L'Aurore,' revealing that the military had covered up the truth in the case.
+Zola also published the names of military members who had been involved in this, and Major Esterhazy himself came forward to admit his guilt.
+Zola was accused of criminal libel, and fled to England to escape persecution.
+The military was now under immense pressure to reopen the case.
 In 1899, the Minister of War publicly announced they had received new evidence proving that Dreyfus was guilty without doubt.
 However, this backfired when Colonel Henry admitted that he had created this 'new evidence.'
-Despite this, Dreyfus was still considered guilty, although his sentence was Anti-Semitism in France and Russia 1871-1920 | Sample answer reduced by 10 years.
+Despite this admission, Dreyfus was still considered guilty, although his sentence was reduced by 10 years.

-To prevent more social conflict, the President of France granted Dreyfus a pardon on condition that he admitted he was guilty.
+To prevent more social conflict, the President of France decided to grant Dreyfus a pardon on condition that he admitted he was guilty.
 By 1906, Dreyfus had been broken down by the case, and accepted the offer.
 He returned to military service as a major, and was awarded the highest honour in France, 'Legion d'Honneur' before his death in 1935.
-This controversial case lasted 12 years and highlights how anti-Semitic French society was at the time.
+The case lasted 12 years, and highlights the high level of anti-Semitism in French society at the time.

-There was also high levels of anti-Semitism in Russia during this time.
-The most violent period of antisemitism was after WW1.
-5 million Jews were made to live in the west of Imperial Russia, in an area known as the 'Pale of Settlement.'
-Anti-Semitism had been prevalent in Russia for hundreds of years; however, it had never been established as a governmental policy until the after the assassination of Alexander II in 1881.
+Anti-Semitism was prevalent in Russia for hundreds of years, however it had never been established as a governmental policy until the after the assassination of Alexander II in 1881.
 A young Jewish revolutionary named Hesya Helfmann was implicated in the assassination, which the government used to begin their anti-Semitic campaign in Russia.
-This resulted in widespread violence, terror, death, and rape in the Pale.
+This resulted in widespread violence, terror, death, and rape in the Pale area.
+The Pale was where 5 million Jews were forced to live, also known as the 'Pale of Settlement.'

-Konstantin Pobedonostsev was the primary force behind this brutal anti-Semitic campaign.
+Konstantin Pobedonostev was the primary force behind this brutal anti-Semitic campaign.
 He was a conservative statesman in charge of the Russian Orthodox Church, and advisor to Tsar Alexander III.
-He was a deeply anti-Semitic man and stated, "one third of the Jews in Russia must die, one third emigrate, and one third assimilate."
+He was a deeply anti-Semitic man and stated, "One third of the Jews in Russia must die, one third emigrate, and one third assimilate."
 He used the Jews as a shared enemy and scapegoat to unite Russia.
 By 1882, he had introduced the May Laws.
-These were highly discriminatory laws that forbid Jews to settle outside the Pale and reduced the number of Jews allowed in schools and universities.
+These were highly discriminatory laws that forbid the Jews to settle outside the Pale and reduced the number of Jews allowed to attend schools and universities.
 It also severely limited local Jewish voting rights and made admission to professions such as medicine or law extremely difficult.

 The Russian government also supported violent anti-Semitic attacks and massacres, which were known as 'pogroms.'
 The government considered pogroms as acts of patriotism and allowed them to distract people from the fact that Tsar Alexander III's reign was failing.
 The first pogroms began in 1881 after the assassination of Tsar Alexander II and continued on a regular basis.
-A right-wing nationalist group called the 'Black Hundred' was responsible for the majority of these brutal pogroms by 1905.
-It is estimated that over 70,000 Jewish men, women, and children were massacred during the period 1881-1920.
+Up to 1905 a right-wing nationalist group called the 'Black Hundred' was responsible for the majority of these brutal pogroms.
+It is estimated that over 70,000 Jewish men, women, and children were massacred in such pogroms during the period 1881-1920.